Query-Based Selection of Optimal Candidates under the Mallows Model: Introduction

 For both the secretary and Dowry problem, the modeling assumption is that the candidates are presented to the evaluator uniformly at random.
-Nevertheless, it is often the case that the candidates are presented in an order that is nonuniform~\cite{CJMTUW1, jones2019, jones2020weighted, postdocpaper} and dictated by various practical constraints.
+Nevertheless, it is often the case that the candidates are presented in an order that is nonuniform~\cite{CJMTUW1, jones2019, jones2020weighted, LM1, postdocpaper}.
 This consideration lends itself to a generalization of the secretary problem introduced by Jones in~\cite{jones2020weighted}.
 The paper~\cite{jones2020weighted} considers candidates arriving in an order dictated by a sample permutation from the Mallows distribution~\cite{mallows1957non}.
-In particular, when $N \to \infty$, Jones~\cite{jones2020weighted} showed that the optimal strategy for the classical secretary problem under the Mallows model (parametrized by $\theta > 0$) is as follows: (1) when $\theta < 1$, we reject all but the last $j = \max(-1/\ln{\theta}, 1)$ candidates and select the next left-to-right maximum thereafter; and (2) when $\theta > 1$, we reject the first $k$ candidates and select the next left-to-right maximum thereafter.
+In particular, when $N \to \infty$, Jones~\cite{jones2020weighted} showed that the optimal strategy for the classical secretary problem under the Mallows model (parametrized by $\theta > 0$) is as follows: (1) when $\theta < 1$, reject all but the last $j = \max(-1/\ln{\theta}, 1)$ candidates and select the next left-to-right maximum thereafter; and (2) when $\theta > 1$, reject the first $k$ candidates and select the next left-to-right maximum thereafter.
 Here, $k$ is a function of $\theta$ but independent on $N$.
-As already pointed out, the focus of the work is on the classical secretary problem, while a recent extension~\cite{postdocpaper} describes similar results for the so-called postdoc problem~\cite{R1, V1}, introduced by Dynkin in the 1980s.
-In this variant, termed the postdoc problem, the goal is to identify the second-best candidate.
+It is important to point out that the focus of the work addressed the secretary problem (with one selection), with recent extensions providing companion solutions for the postdoc problem~\cite{LM1, postdocpaper}, introduced by Dynkin in the 1980s~\cite{R1, V1}.